Back to ELC Home

 Lodging and Transportation

 Participants are responsible for their own lodging and transportation costs.

 For those who are unfamiliar with South Royalton's location, we are approximately 2.5 hours from Boston by car.
 The closest airports serviced by major airlines are Burlington, VT, Manchester, NH, and Boston Logan.
 There is a small local airport in Lebanon, NH with flights to and from the NYC area and Boston Logan.
-In addition, there is train service to White River Junction on Amtrak, as well as a luxury bus service from Boston provided by the Dartmouth Coach.
-Participants may travel from Burlington, VT to Lebanon, NH using Vermont Translines or Greyhound bus lines.
+In addition, there is train service to White River Junction on Amtrak, as well as a luxury bus service from Boston provided by the Dartmouth Coach, or personal car service through Upper Valley Ride.
+Participants may travel from Burlington, VT to Hanover, NH using Vermont Translines or Greyhound bus lines.

 Participants are encouraged to stay at The Norwich Inn to take advantage of the group discount to Colloquium participants.
 Friday evening's reception will also take place at this venue, and complementary shuttle service will be available to/from The Norwich Inn and Vermont Law School.
 The Inn must be booked before July 27, 2017 in order to receive the group rate.
 Please call the Inn at 802-649-1143 to reserve a room at the Vermont Law School block rate.

 Participants may also choose to stay at The Partridge House, just a few doors down from the Norwich Inn.
 This smaller inn has three rooms that are reserved at a group discount for conference participants.
 The House must be booked before August 7, 2017 in order to receive the group rate.
 Please call the House at 802-649-7227 to reserve a room at the Vermont Law School block rate.